vim-vdebug/vdebug/README.md

 ## Tests

- * The tests use `unittest` (should be part of the stdlib) and `mock`, so make sure they're installed
+ * The tests use `unittest` and `mock`.
+For python 3 the stdlib should e fine, for python 2 you need to install `mock` manually:

 ```
-pip install mock
+pip2 install mock
 ```

 * To run the tests, run `python -m unittest discover` in the top directory of the plugin